Gtpimenta/Gtpimenta/README.md

 - 🌱 I’m currently working as Data Acquisition Analyst at EEmovel;
 - 👯 I’m looking to collaborate on machine learning projects;
 - 🤔 I’m always working on some projects so I can improve my skills;
-- ⚡ Fun fact: Python may be my favorite language, but I prefer R for statistical analysis.
+- ⚡ Fun fact: Python may be my favorite language, but I prefer R for statistical analysis;
+- ⌛  I've been working with data since 2022.

 ##
 <h3> Languages and Tools </h3>